 The state of Georgia in the United States has a varied landscape with rivers, mountains, coastal plains, marshes, and forests.
-So, it’s not surprising to learn about the variety of animals that make their home in this southern state.
+So, it’s not surprising to learn that there are a variety of animals that make their home in this southern state.
 As an example, there are 90 plus species of mammals living in Georgia.

-Some of the most notable members of the wildlife community in this southern state include black bears, fox squirrels, bottlenose dolphins, white-tailed deer, big brown bats, and Georgia native the flying squirrel.
+Some of the most notable members of the wildlife community in this southern state include black bears, fox squirrels, ticks, bottlenose dolphins, white-tailed deer, big brown bats, and Georgia native–the flying squirrel.

 Over the years, Georgia has recognized many animals as state symbols and has 13 official state animals.

 In 1970, Georgia’s legislature officially recognized the brown thrasher (Toxostoma rufum) as its state bird.
 This bird is a common sight around Georgia with its dark brown feathers, long tail, and slightly curved beak.
 This bird earned its name by the thrashing action it uses to forage through weeds, grass, and other ground debris in search of insects.